ethereum/EIPs/EIPS/eip-draft_app_keys.md

 An app is a website (or other) that would like to request from a wallet to access app keys.
 It can be any form of cryptography/identity relying application, ethereum but not only.

+Once connected to a wallet, an application can request to access a set of accounts derived exclusively for that application using the hierarchical deterministic (HD) paths.

+### HD path

+requires BIP 32 and BIP 39
+derives from BIP44 and EIP

+We propose to use the following HD path for each app keys:

+`m/ [EIP#]' / [persona path]' / [application uniquely assigned path]' / [app's custom subpath]`

+Where:

+`EIP#` is the EIP number that will be assigned to this EIP and we harden it.
+We use a different path than 44' since it's not bip44 compliant.
+[At this point, I'm not sure if there is a list of alternative standards to BIP44 codes]
+`persona path` allows to use applications with different and isolated personas (or in other words accounts) that are tracable by the application.
+They will still be fully restorable from the same mnemonic.
+`application uniquely assigned path` isolate each application along unique branches of the tree through these unique subPath combination.
+`app's custom subPath` give freedom to application to use this BIP32 compliant subPath to manage accounts and other needed parameters.

+Note that we suggest that each of these indexes, except those belonging to the app's custom subpath, must be hardened to fully isolate the public keys across personas and applications.

 #### Apps' Unique Identifiers

 We need a way to uniquely identify each App.